Al3zama1/swe-notes/CCNA/21 - OSPF.md

 Reset ALL OSPF processes? [no]: yes
 ```
 * This basically resets OSPF on the router.
 * This is a bad idea in a real network.
-The router will lose all of its OSPF routes for a short time and won't be able to forward traffic to those destinations.
+The router will lose all of its OSPF routes for a short period of time and won't be able to forward traffic to those destinations.
 ### Change Maximum Paths
 `R1(config-router)#maximum-paths ?`
 ### Change Administrative Distance